go.to/

 I am Your Song - the album

-The English language LP entitled "I Am Your Song" released in 1985 featured 12 hits recorded by Helena in English.
+The LP "I Am Your Song" was released in 1985 it featured 12 hits recorded by Helena in English.
 The songs had been chosen from Helena's latest albums.
-The album included even a real rarity - the English version of Agnetha Fältskog's 1983 hit "The Heat Is On".
+The album included even a real rarity - an English version of Agnetha Fältskog's 1983 hit "The Heat Is On".
 The Czech version of the song had been released on Helena's 1984 LP "From Me To You" under the title "Ani nahodou".
-Her big hit "Cas je proti namn" (The time is against us) had been re-recorded and got title "Time is not on our side".
+Her big hit "Cas je proti namn" had been re-recorded and got title "Time is not on our side".
 The recording sessions for the album had been held in October and November 1984.
 The Polish release of the album (with different cover) had wait until 1990.

 The photo sessions